secondRZ/swe-interview/topics/unity-and-game-dev.md

   * Simple camera affects: Asset Store -&gt; Post Processing Stack -&gt; Import.
 Main Camera -&gt; Add Component -&gt; Post Processing Behavior.
 Prefabs -&gt; Right Click -&gt; Create -&gt; Post Processing Profile -&gt; Name it.
 Drag it into the main camera's created component.
 Select the profile in the project window.
 Play with options.

 * **Sound**

   * Background Music: Hierarchy Window -&gt; Create -&gt; Create Empty -&gt; Name it "2D Sound" since it won't be positional sound, simply flat music in the background.
 Then - with the 2D Sound object selected - Create -&gt; Create Empty Child.
 Name it "Music".
 Do it again and name the second child "Background".
 Now Add Component -&gt; Audio -&gt; Audio Source.
+Find the audio sources for the two game objects.
+Make sure "Play on Awake" \(start when the game starts running, even if before the user presses play\) and "Loop" are checked.

 * **UI Overlay**

   * Create -&gt; UI -&gt; Text.